houseofai/adobe-commerce-docker/standalone/README.md

 ## Build

-To build your own image, you will need to fill out the file `auth.json`
+To build your own image, you will need to fill out the file `auth.json`.
+Then look at the script `build.sh`